 "With stuff!"
-A dam of frustration broke inside her and she felt herself losing all control of what was coming out of her mouth, throwing up her hands as she let things veer off into difficult territory.
+A dam of frustration broke inside her and she felt herself losing all control of what was coming out of her mouth, throwing up her hands as she let things veer off.
 "Didn't anyone ever teach you that everything isn't tit for tat?
 Just be-"

 Jane bit back the urge to throttle him and settled for frowning ferociously.
 "Why are you still so convinced that you're only worth what people can take from you?"